No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 Drugs and alcohol can significantly alter a teenager’s brain chemistry, leading to mood swings and behavioral changes.
 These substances can exacerbate or even mimic symptoms of mental health issues such as depression or anxiety.
 This makes it difficult to distinguish between substance-induced behaviors and other potential psychological conditions.

-4. Academic and School Performance
+4. Decline in Academic and School Performance

 A decline in academic performance is a common and significant indicator of potential substance abuse in teenagers.
 As their focus shifts towards substance use, their interest and ability to keep up with school responsibilities often diminish.

 Watch for a drop in grades or a sudden disinterest in schoolwork and projects.
 Regularly skipping school or classes, frequent tardiness, and a lack of participation in class are also warning signs.
-Additionally, if the teen faces disciplinary actions at school, such as detentions or suspensions, which are out of character for their usual behavior, it might indicate underlying issues, including possible substance abuse.

 5. Secretive Behavior and Lying